John A. Knauss Marine Policy Fellowship and Application Information

 - Clear, scanned copy of all official undergraduate and graduate student transcripts;

-- For applicants from states not served by an eligible Sea Grant Program or Project, but applying through an eligible Sea Grant Program or Project, a written statement from the Sea Grant Knauss Fellowship Program Manager referring the applicant to the most appropriate eligible Sea Grant Program or Project must be included as part of that applicant's application package to the state Sea Grant Program or Project.
+- For applicants from states not served by an eligible Sea Grant Program, but applying through an eligible Sea Grant Program: a written statement from the National Sea Grant Knauss Fellowship Program Manager referring the applicant to the most appropriate eligible Sea Grant Program must be included as part of that applicant's application package to the state Sea Grant Program.

-All applicants will be evaluated only on their application package according to the criteria items 1 - 6 listed above as well as the Selection Criteria contained in the guidelines referenced above (detailed evaluation criteria pages 7 & 8 in FFO guidelines).
+All applicants will be evaluated on their application package according to the criteria items 1 - 6 listed above as per the Selection Criteria contained in the guidelines referenced above (detailed evaluation criteria pages 8 & 9 in FFO guidelines).
 Prior contacts / arrangements made with possible host offices before the start of placement week will be cause for immediate disqualification from the process.

 Sea Grant Fellows will be administratively responsible to their sponsoring State Sea Grant Directors during their terms in Washington, D.C., but must be responsive to the administrative and technical direction from the Host to whom they report.
 The role of the Knauss Program Manager in the NSGO is one of ombudsman between the Fellow, the Host, the Sea Grant Programs and the sponsoring institution.
-The Fellow is responsible for managing the planned budget and submitting the Texas Sea Grant Project Report to the Texas Sea Grant Research Coordinator prior to the end of the fellowship, 2/28/2019.
-Link to the 2018 Knauss Fellowship Final Report template: 2018 Knauss Fellowship Final Report.
+The Fellow is responsible for managing the planned budget and submitting both the Knauss Fellow Professional Development Final Report and the Texas Sea Grant Final Report to the Texas Sea Grant Research Coordinator prior to the end of the fellowship, 2/28/2020.
+Link to the 2019 Knauss Fellowship Final Report template: 2019 Knauss Fellowship Final Report.